I received this question on the Faith on View Facebook page a while back.

-I believe that there is a good chance that those boys will suffer with assurance of their salvation, maybe for the rest of their lives, because they did not make a commitment to God and his Truth—they were obedient to a leader.
-But, this leader can now promote how many salvations, new club members, he got, which justifies his part of the club’s existence.
-Sadly though, this is completely disconnected from these boy’s spiritual standings.
-I think evangelicalism has been affected by this for far too long and I believe this lack of depth is part of why we see such a movement of young people to more traditional (read liturgical) traditions.
+I believe that there is a good chance that those boys will question this act, maybe for the rest of their lives because they did not make a commitment to God and his Truth—they were simply obedient to a leader.
+But, this leader can now promote how many salvations, new club members, he got, which justifies his part in the club’s existence.
+Sadly though, this is completely disconnected from these boys’ spiritual standings.
+Evangelicalism has been affected by this for far too long and this lack of depth is part of why we see such a movement of young people to more traditional (read liturgical) traditions.

 I believe this fraternity mentality has helped us to completely misunderstand cultural engagement and the spiritual war.
 I wrote in another location:

-The Culture War paradigm confuses the war to be for cultural territory where forces must be rallied to oppose behaviors which the Christian community opposes, to fight unwanted laws, and to lobby for Christian values.
+The Culture War paradigm confuses the war to be for cultural territory where forces must be rallied to oppose behaviors that the Christian community opposes, to fight unwanted laws, and to lobby for Christian values.
 As a result, the power of the army of believers is both misdirected and diluted.
 In essence, the Culture War paradigm views the spiritual war as a conflict between God and Satan for cultural territory.
 However, the war is not for Satan’s cultural territory.
 It is for the souls of humanity.
 It is, in reality, a rescue mission not a mission of conquest.
 By misidentifying the nature of the spiritual conflict, contemporary Christianity has misappropriated resources and misdirected efforts.
 To an extent, the power of the Army of Believers has been mitigated by misunderstanding the purpose of the war.